Collabora Online Development Edition 6.4

 Who did the work?

-CODE is built on top of a huge volume of work from both LibreOffice (credits) and is built on top of Rich Documents plugin (credits), however the Online functionality was created primarily by Collabora (as announced in 2015) – read more about the story of that here.
+CODE is built on top of a huge volume of work from both LibreOffice (credits), however the Online functionality was created primarily by Collabora (as announced in 2015) – read more about the story of that here.
 And thanks to Lukas Reschke for help with the docker image.

 What are the latest updates?